 At Rucstall Primary School we believe that the wearing of a school uniform encourages pride in the school, helps children to feel they belong to the school community and support them being ready to work.
 We expect children to wear school uniform and ask parents to support us in ensuring that children come to school dressed appropriately.

-Please understand that we insist on full and proper school uniform, with parents notified directly if items do not meet our policy with immediate correction expected.
-As previously communicated, children are also expected to tuck in their polo-shirts.
+We insist on full and proper school uniform, with parents notified directly if items do not meet our policy with immediate correction expected.
+Children are also expected to tuck in their polo-shirts.

 School uniform should be selected from the following items: